yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 Suggestions for the guide gratefully received preferably via [http://www.bitsum.com/smf/index.php?board=17.0/ X-Wrt's forum]

+irc on:
-irc on freenode.net channel #x-wrt
+ * freenode.net channel #x-wrt

 X-ref'ed to:
  * [wiki:OpenWrtDocs/xwrt X-Wrt page on openwrt]
 ''' Thanks '''
 Thanks for feedback from:
  * thepeople
  * dude
  * guymarc
 ----
 [[TableOfContents(4)]]
 = What IS a webif page? =
 A webif page is essentially an HTML page with embedded shell script.

 Core functions, like the page header/footer and settings forms are implemented by an AWK back-end.
 For example, see /usr/lib/webif/form.awk, which implements 'display_form' calls in the webif pages.
 {{{
 The 'Save' button on a page causes a submit event which the page can handle as it loads.